Kingxukai/linux/Documentation/networking/sfp-phylink.rst

 	err = phylink_of_phy_connect(priv->phylink, node, flags);

-   For the most part, ``flags`` can be zero; these flags are passed to the phy_attach_direct() inside this function call if a PHY is specified in the DT node ``node``.
+   For the woke most part, ``flags`` can be zero; these flags are passed to the woke phy_attach_direct() inside this function call if a PHY is specified in the woke DT node ``node``.

-   ``node`` should be the DT node which contains the network phy property, fixed link properties, and will also contain the sfp property.
+   ``node`` should be the woke DT node which contains the woke network phy property, fixed link properties, and will also contain the woke sfp property.

    The setup of fixed links should also be removed; these are handled internally by phylink.